i SOURCES OF LITIGATION

-As a matter of principle, Swiss regulatory rules usually aim at protecting public interests – rather than private interests – and thus do not apply directly in the private law relationships between banks and their clients.
-For example, the Supreme Court stated in a decision that a person could not base a liability claim against a bank solely on a violation of regulatory rules (such as the one provided in the AMLA); the person has to prove that a law protecting his or her own private interests was violated by the bank, such as money laundering pursuant to Article 305 bis of the Swiss Criminal Code in order to have valid grounds for a liability claim.
+As a matter of principle, Swiss regulatory rules usually aim at protecting public interests rather than private interests and, thus, do not apply directly in the private law relationships between banks and their clients.
+For example, the Supreme Court stated in a decision19 that a person could not base a liability claim against a bank solely on a violation of regulatory rules (such as the one provided in the AMLA); the person has to prove that a law protecting his or her own private interests was violated by the bank – such as money laundering pursuant to Article 305 bis of the Swiss Criminal Code in order to have valid grounds for a liability claim.

 That said, there has been an increasing number of exceptions to this principle with regulatory provisions that envisage specific liability claims.
 By way of example, Article 145 of the Federal Act on Collective Investment Schemes provides that all persons involved with the establishment, management and distribution of the fund (e.g., the custodian bank) are subject to direct liability towards individual investors and other creditors of the company.

-1 Daniel Tunik is a partner, and Lorenzo Frei and Téo Genecand are associates, at Lenz & Staehelin.
+1 Daniel Tunik is a partner and Lorenzo Frei and Téo Genecand are senior associates at Lenz & Staehelin.

 4 Published under ATF 144 IV 294.